-A public hearing was conducted at 6:30 p.m. on August 11, 2022 at the St. Mary's County Governmental Center, 41770 Baldridge Street, Leonardtown, Maryland.
-All persons desiring to be heard were duly sworn, the proceedings were recorded electronically, and the following was presented about the proposed amendment requested by the Applicant.
+A public hearing was conducted at 6:30 p.m. on September 8, 2022 at the St. Mary's County Governmental Center, 41770 Baldridge Street, Leonardtown, Maryland.
+All persons desiring to be heard were duly sworn, the proceedings were recorded electronically, and the following was presented about the variance requested by the Applicant.